 05What warranty and returns apply to the CORSAIR iCUE LINK 3500X RGB?+

 Amazon offers 30-day hassle-free returns if the case doesn't suit your build.
-Corsair typically provides a 2-year warranty on their cases covering manufacturing defects.
-Check the product listing for the exact warranty terms applicable to your purchase, as these can vary by region and retailer.
+Corsair typically provides a 2-year warranty on cases covering manufacturing defects.
+For the iCUE LINK Hub and included QL120 fans, Corsair's standard component warranty applies.
+Check the product listing and Corsair's official support pages for exact warranty terms applicable to your purchase, as these can vary by region and retailer.